dumbmatter/promise-worker-bi/README.md

 That will work if `worker` is a Web Worker or a Shared Worker, but there is one important difference.
 For a Shared Worker, it will only fire in the first host, to prevent duplicate errors from reaching an error log (assuming you're logging these errors somewhere).

+#### Source maps

+If you use a source map for your worker script, this will not be reflected in the stack traces from promise-worker-bi (either in `promiseWorker.registerError` in response to `promiseWorker.postMessage`).
+However, you can still use your source map to translate the file/line/column numbers.
+Clever third-party error reporting services like [Bugsnag](https://www.bugsnag.com/) do this automatically!

 ### Multi-type messages